From the Cook

 Tips & Tricks (5)

-- Bloom Your Cocoa Powder 🫗Whisk cocoa powder with a small amount of hot milk first to create a smooth paste, eliminating lumps and ensuring even chocolate distribution throughout your drink.
+- Bloom Your Cocoa Powder 🫗Whisk cocoa powder with a small amount of hot milk first to create a smooth paste, eliminating lumps and ensuring rich, even chocolate distribution throughout your drink.

 Recipe Facts